dmayo/git-github-and-learn-codeU/README.md

 2. Your code on Learn is synchronized with your GitHub account.

 First, we treat curriculum on Learn just as developers treat code: every lesson is actually its own repository on GitHub.
+A repository is simply a digital directory where you can access all the files and versions tied to a specific project.
+In this case, a project would be a lesson.

 You can interact with the curriculum and code on Learn the same way a real developer would work with a project on GitHub.